Use Minimal Hybrid to quickly migrate Exchange mailboxes to Microsoft 365 or Office 365

 On the Ready for Update page, choose update to prepare the on-premises mailboxes for migration.

-Step 3: Run directory synchronization to create users in Office 365
+Step 3: Run directory synchronization to create users in Microsoft 365 or Office 365

 On the User Provisioning page, select Synchronize my users and passwords one time.

-At this point you are prompted to download and install the Azure AD Connect wizard to synchronize your users from on-premises to Office 365.
+At this point you are prompted to download and install the Azure AD Connect wizard to synchronize your users from on-premises to Microsoft 365 or Office 365.

 Once Azure AD Connect has downloaded, run it and choose the default options for Express settings.

-After synchronization is completed, you will be taken to the Office 365 Data migration page where you can see all of your users that were synchronized to Office 365.
+After synchronization is completed, you will be taken to the Data migration page where you can see all of your users that were synchronized to Microsoft 365 or Office 365.

-After the one-time synchronization is done, directory synchronization is turned off for your Office 365 tenant.
+After the one-time synchronization is done, directory synchronization is turned off for your Microsoft 365 or Office 365 organization.

-Step 4: Give Office 365 licences to your users
+Step 4: Give Microsoft 365 or Office 365 licences to your users

-After Azure AD connect synchronizes your users and their passwords to Office 365, you have to assign Office 365 licenses them so that they have a cloud mailbox to which to migrate their on-premises mailbox data.
+After Azure AD connect synchronizes your users and their passwords to Microsoft 365 or Office 365, you have to assign licenses to them so that they have a cloud mailbox to which to migrate their on-premises mailbox data.

 The status on the Data migration page indicates that a license is needed as shown in the figure.

-In the Admin center, go to Users > Active users and follow these instructions to Assign licenses to users in Office 365 for business.
+In the Admin center, go to Users > Active users and follow these instructions to Add users individually or in bulk.